Forever

 How to Pronounce Forever

 Our model has identified 4 different pronunciations for the name Forever.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 63.9% confident that Forever is pronounced as fer-EH-ver.
-The next most likely pronunciation is FAW-reh-ver, at 13.9% confidence.
+Our model is 63.9% confident that Forever is pronounced as fer-EH-ver, which has 3 syllables.
+The next most likely pronunciation is FAW-reh-ver, at 13.9% confidence, with 3 syllables.

 fer-EH-ver (3 syllables)